 Brassis recognized as one of the easiest and cost-effective materials to use with CNC milling, brass offers in stability what it tends to lack in strength.
 Common uses include medical equipment, consumer goods, and electrical hardware and contacts.
 As brass also offers low friction coefficient and high corrosion resistant properties, they are also utilized for applications in the fields of engineering, plumbing, steam work, even for musical instruments.

 Titanium – What makes titanium a unique material is its high temperature melting point, making it a viable choice for many industries and applications.
 It’s considered to be corrosion resistant, and is also impervious to ductile, salt, and water.
 Despite being biocompatible and lightweight, titanium material provides strength and sturdiness that makes it well-suited for applications like medical implants, aircraft components, and even jewelry.

 Now that you’ve been introduced to the different metal materials that are used with CNC machining , you can finally plan out which will be best-suited for your application.
 If you want to learn more about the CNC machining services offered by Worthy Hardware, welcome to contact with us for now!

 Worthy Hardware is a CNC manufacturing and sheet metal fabrication company, including CNC machining services, CNC milling services, CNC turning services, laser cutting services and stamping services.
-Call us +86-76989919645 or email us [email protected] for more discounts for your projects.
+Call us +86-76989919645 or email us [email protected]are.com for more discounts for your projects.